matiasfha/draft-articles/advanced-typescript.md

 }
 ```

-Here the letters `T`, `U`, `X` and `Y` stands for arbitrary types.
+Here the letters `T`, `U`, `X`, and `Y` stand for arbitrary types.

-The piece of code show in the conditional part `T extends U` describes the type relationship that is set to test.
+The piece of code shown in the conditional part `T extends U` describes the type relation that is set to test.

-Typescript use this feature to create the utility types like `NonNullable` , the code for that type looks like this
+Typescript uses this feature to create the utility types like `NonNullable`.
+The code for that type looks like this

 ```typescript
 type NonNullable<T> = T extends null | undefined ? never: T;